BIAPT/Scripts/Motif Analysis Augmented (Source,Target and Distance)/README.md

         - MDFA05
             - etc.
         - etc
-2. Edit the settings.txt output folder.
+2. Edit the settings.txt output path.
 This folder only needs to exist and can be located anywhere on your computer or on an external disk.
-The resulting output folder will be populated like this:
+The resulting output path will be populated like this:
     - motif_analysis_(current_date):
         - wpli
             - MDFA03